woocommerce/woocommerce/readme.txt

 = 1.6.4 =
 * Fix - Missing grouped product cart buttons
+* Fix - Notice in invoice template with number_format

 = 1.6.3 - 10/08/2012 =
 * Feature - Option to register using the email address as the username instead of entering a username